apache/nuttx/configs/stm32ldiscovery/README.txt

        CONFIG_NSH_BUILTIN_APPS=y     : NSH built-in application support must be enabled CONFIG_NSH_ARCHINIT=y         : To perform USB initialization

+       c) Enable the CDC/ACM example

-       The CDC/ACM example is included as two NSH "built-in" commands.\
+       The CDC/ACM example is included as two NSH "built-in" commands.

        CONFIG_EXAMPLES_CDCACM=y      : Enable apps/examples/cdcacm

        The two commands are:

        sercon : Connect the serial device a create /dev/ttyACM0 serdis : Disconnect the serial device.

        NOTE:  The serial connections/disconnections do not work as advertised.
        This is because the STM32L-Discovery board does not provide circuitry for